 Three years ago the Pamunkey Indian Tribe gained federal recognition.
 Now the tribe is considering opening a casino as a step toward financial independence.
 But the idea is not without controversy.

-Back in 1744, the Pamunkey Tribe was invited to send some of its sons to William & Mary.
-Having already experienced Harvard, they declined.
-Chief Robert Gray reads their letter.
-"When they came back to us they were bad runners, ignorant of every means of living in the woods, unable to bear either the cold or hunger, knew neither how to build a cabin, take a deer or kill an enemy, spoke our language imperfectly, were therefore neither fit for hunters, warriors, nor counsellors, they were totally good for nothing," Gray reads with a chuckle..
+Back in 1744, six Indian nations were invited to send some of their sons to the College of William and Mary.
+The Pamunkey, though not a party to this treaty, keep a poster of the now-famous response in their schoolhouse on the reservation.
+Chief Robert Gray reads a part of the letter.
+"When they came back to us they were bad runners, ignorant of every means of living in the woods, unable to bear either the cold or hunger, knew neither how to build a cabin, take a deer or kill an enemy, spoke our language imperfectly, were therefore neither fit for hunters, warriors, nor counsellors, they were totally good for nothing," Gray reads with a chuckle.

 It took 30 years for the nearly 400 Pamunkey Indians scattered throughout the country to gain the right to their own federally-recognized government.
 That makes them eligible for funding and services.
 But, Chief Gray says they'd prefer to find their own way.

 The problem is the tribe has no money and no land to attract investors.
 That's why they're looking at a casinos.
 "Our primary goal is economic self-sufficiency," Gray says.
 "If it didn't have to be casinos, that would be great.
 But the federal government has carved out certain rules that allow us to do this because they see it as an economic venture that works and allows gain the capital to find other opportunities to diversify."